yuchehuang/Low-area-AES-on-FPGA/README.md

 ## Advice

 The design still has something to improve.
-Due to some of the registers is created by ourselves, the slice used of the component is not optimised and will occupy a considerable slice.
+Due to some of the registers is created by ourselves, the slice used of the component is not optimised by the development sofware (xilinx) and will occupy a considerable slice.
 I recommend future students to use the components in the libraries directly to achieve the work in low-area.

 Please feel free to use as the reference material and do not copy it directly.
 It will be identified by plagiarism detection software.